 Anxiety and depression can make it hard to fall asleep or stay asleep, and the consequent sleep loss can lead to worse pain.
 Anxiety and depression themselves can also increase a person’s sensitivity to pain.

 Some breathing-related sleep disorders are associated with obesity -- and obesity is also linked with back pain.
-Sleep disorders like obstructive sleep apnea interfere with normal sleep patterns leading to insufficient sleep and poor sleep quality.
+Sleep disorders like obstructive sleep apnea interfere with normal sleep patterns, leading to insufficient sleep and poor sleep quality.
 Sleep apnea can also be caused or exacerbated by narcotic painkillers, which some people are prescribed for severe back pain.

 Limb movement disorders, such as restless legs syndrome, might further disrupt the normal sleep pattern.

 Many prescription medications can impair the quality of your sleep.
-For instance, medications for conditions such as high blood pressure, epilepsy, and ADHD may also cause sleep problems.
+For instance, some medications for conditions such as high blood pressure, epilepsy, and ADHD may also cause sleep problems.
 Check with your doctor if you think your medicine may be interfering with your sleep.